Changeover time matrix

 Nobody records it.
 The same sequence gets scheduled again next week.

-The changeover time matrix: every product pair, ranked before you run any of them.
+Every product pair, ranked before you run any of them.

 Changeover time matrix for Line 3 showing planned changeover duration in minutes for all product-pair combinations — REF-12A, REF-14B, REF-16C in the Liquids group and REF-31D, REF-55E in the Powders group — colour-coded green to red